Technician in blue uniform servicing a wall-mounted air conditioner.

 What factors affect the costs of air conditioner installation?

-Various factors can affect the total cost of AC unit installation, and we’ll break down each factor in this section.
-This will help you see how to stick to your budget while still meeting your cooling needs.
+Various factors can affect the total cost of installing an AC unit, and we’ll break them down in this section.
+This will help you stick to your budget while still meeting your cooling needs.

 Air conditioner brand

-Like other appliances, air conditioners come in brands with different features and designs.
-Premium brands such as Carrier, Trane, Lennox, and American Standard have advanced features that require a specialized procedure, so installing them costs more.
+Like other appliances, air conditioners come from different brands with varying features and designs.
+Premium brands such as Carrier, Trane, Lennox, and American Standard offer advanced features that require specialized installation, so the labor costs more.

 Moreover, most premium brands come with extended warranties.
 For the warranties to be valid, you’ll have to ask the technician to use branded parts, driving up the cost.

 For instance, Carrier air conditioners are equipped with smart connectivity systems that require the installer to use additional wiring to integrate into a home’s automation system.
-They will have to work with precision and brand-specific parts to ensure proper installation, which can incur higher prices.
+They will have to work with precision and use brand-specific parts to ensure proper installation, which can lead to higher prices.

 Below are some of the popular air conditioner brands in the US and their average cost per unit and installation: